 Drone Sprayer Examples:

 I’m going to touch on the high points of each of these drone sprayer uses.
-Please keep in mind that each drone sprayer has is own set of unique problems, economics, laws, etc. My commentary is not an exhaustive discussion on the whole area.
+Please keep in mind that each drone sprayer has its own set of unique problems, economics, laws, etc. My commentary is not an exhaustive discussion of the whole area.

 “Pollination by drone isn’t the only alternative to insect pollination, but it may just be the most efficient current solution.
 Alternatives include using large tractor-mounted liquid sprayers or leaf blowers driven on quad bikes.
 Both of these are problematic due to the lack of reach and, in the case of liquid sprayers, the time-sensitive nature of the pollen once it gets mixed with liquid.
 Dropcopter’s drones, meanwhile, can cover 40 acres per hour, and can double the pollination window by also flying at night.
 This is one advantage they even have over bees since bees don’t fly at nighttime, when flowers remain open.”

 It also appears that their Dropcopter can maybe increase yields.
-Dropcopter’s website says, “Dropcopter completed its patent pending prototype, and conducted the first ever UAS pollination of orchards crops, boosting crop set by 10%.”
+Dropcopter’s website says, “Dropcopter completed its patent pending prototype, and conducted the first-ever UAS pollination of orchards crops, boosting crop set by 10%.”
 A study was completed and here are some pictures of the apples.

 Because of their ability to communicate diseases, fighting mosquitoes is a big thing around the U.S. Mosquito abatement organizations are seeking to actively use drones to help fight mosquitoes.
 Recently, the Department of Transportation (DOT) announced the Drone Integration Pilot Program.
 The DOT picked ten winners, one of which is the Lee County Mosquito Control District located in Ft.
 Myers Florida.
 “The proposal focuses on low-altitude aerial applications to control/surveille the mosquito population using a 1500-lb.
 UAS.”
 Lee County is not the only mosquito control district interested in using drones for spraying pesticides.
 Other control districts currently have drone sprayer programs underway.